zxcodes/zxcodes/README.md

 ### I'm Mohammed Farmaan.

-**A Frontend Web & App Developer from Hyderabad, India.
-With that said, I also focus on UI/UX Design & Writing.**
+**A Frontend Web & App Developer from Hyderabad, India.**

-* Explore my repositories to find out what I've worked on, and feel free to check out the code.:octocat::sparkles:
+**Explore my repositories to find out the projects that I've worked on, and feel free to check out the code.:octocat::sparkles:**

 **What I'm currently good at:**
 * Frontend Web Development (HTML, CSS & JavaScript).